 Who’s eyes do you see through?
 Do you look at what is available to the natural eye or through Gods eyes.
 The natural eye can so often be tainted by our preconceived ideas, opinions or consequential judgement which changes our perception of what we think we see.
 Looking through Gods eyes and the eye of faith sees the reality.

-I am disabled and have a form of spina bifida now resulting in degenerating vertebra along with disintegrated and collapsed discs.
+I am disabled and have a form of Spina Bifida, along with consequential conditions now resulting in degenerating vertebra along with disintegrated and collapsed discs.
 To all outward appearances I look like any able bodied person so when I totter and even fall I have been judged as drunk.
-On occasions when in my mobility scooter I have stood up, and you are aware of the questioning stares, and can see they are thinking why is he in a scooter.
+On occasions when in my mobility scooter I have stood up, and you are aware of the questioning stares, and can see they are thinking why is he on a mobility scooter.
 You see no one sees the disability, the extreme pain which goes on for hours in the day and causes sleep deprivation just due to having the consequence having put the effort to stand or walk a short way.
 No one sees the side effects of medication.
 I don’t present this to seek sympathy but to highlight its not what we see with the natural eye that always gives a full orbed picture.

 When a disabled man suffering with paralysis for 38 years lay helpless at the pool of Bethesda, Jesus said, “Rise, take up your bed and walk,” and immediately, the man was healed, took up his bed and walked.
 (John 5:8–9)